Wizz Air cuts full-year forecast over impact of Middle East conflict

 Central European budget carrier Wizz Air has cut its full-year financial forecast over the impact of the Middle East conflict.

-It had previously expected a net result ranging from a €25 million loss to a €25 million profit at the end of the fiscal year on 31 March.
+It had previously expected a net result ranging from a €25 million ($29 million) loss to a €25 million profit at the end of the fiscal year on 31 March.

 But it says the Middle East crisis will have a further “negative impact” of €50 million, about one-third of which is the result of suspending certain services to the region.